HF Sinclair Corporation (DINO) Shares Down Despite Recent Market Volatility

 TD Cowen gave a rating of “Market Perform” to DINO, setting the target price at $52 in the report published on March 02nd of the current year.

-During the last 5 trading sessions, DINO fell by -4.22%, which changed the moving average for the period of 200-days by -3.89% in comparison to the 20-day moving average, which settled at $50.31.
-In addition, HF Sinclair Corporation saw -9.06% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, DINO rose by +0.87%, which changed the moving average for the period of 200-days by -17.29% in comparison to the 20-day moving average, which settled at $49.40.
+In addition, HF Sinclair Corporation saw -8.27% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading